erikscheurer/AttackingHornSchunck/README.md

     python3 main.py --delta 0.01 --dataset test --target 0
 ```

 The program creates a folder `hornSchunck` in the current directory to save the results from the evaluations of the original images of Horn and Schunck.
-This is to avoid redundant evaluations when executing multiple perturbations.
+(You might have to create a folder `hornSchunck/flowResults/`) This is to avoid redundant evaluations when executing multiple perturbations.
 If `--save` is true, the perturbations and perturbed flows are saved in `results/` where there is also the logger of the current run.

 To evaluate a series of loggers run `evaluate_loggers(folder,...)` in `datalogger.py` where `folder` is the path to the folder containing all loggers.
 This will create a plot with the specifications you give to the function.